 Cloverdale is a quiet town with a walkable main street and Wine Country amenities.
 Start the day with a latté at Plank Coffee or hash browns at landmark diner, Owl Cafe.

 Grab a sandwich, a brew, or a burger at Eagle's Nest Deli, Cloverdale Ale Company (Ruth McGowan's Brew Pub), and Hamburger Ranch & Bar-B-Que.
-Overnight in Cloverdale, or make it your wine tasting base camp at bed and breakfast inns like Kelley & Young Wine Garden Inn and Auberge on the Vineyard or the Best Western Cloverdale Inn and other hotels.
+Overnight in Cloverdale, or make it your wine tasting base camp at bed and breakfast inns like Kelley & Young Wine Garden Inn, or the Best Western Cloverdale Inn and other hotels.

 Sonoma County Appellations (AVA):